nitinkumar30/Black-Coder/README.md

-# Black-Coder - an e-Blog webiste in FLASK framework of PYTHON  :heart:
+# Black-Coder - an eBlog website in FLASK framework of PYTHON  :heart:

 My first blog project in python flask framework used to develop some user-friendly websites .